nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

-Use case resumes from step 4.
+Use case resumes from Step 4.

-**Use Case 4: Edit a student’s contact**
+**Use Case 4: Edit a student’s details**

-Preconditions: The student's contact currently exists in TutorAid.
+Pre-condition: The student's contact currently exists in TutorAid.

 **MSS**

 1. Tutor requests a list of students.
 2. TutorAid shows the list of the students.
 3. Tutor identifies the index of a specific student in the list and requests to edit the details of the student at this index by providing the updated details.
-4. TutorAid updates the details and displays all the latest information of the student corresponding to the index, along with a message to indicate that it has done the update.
+4. TutorAid updates the details and displays all the latest information of the student corresponding to the index, along with a message to indicate that the update has been done.

 **Extensions**